Quillwyrm/Spall-Lang/README.md

 local tiles = spall.load("tileset.spl")
 ```

-You’ll get back a table of pixel buffers (2D matrices) to use in your game or tool.
+You’ll get back a table of pixel buffers (2D intiger matrices) to use in your game or tool.

 ## Spec